Restoring Your WordPress Website After It Got Hacked

 Of course, we would be happy to help you and restore your WordPress website.
 We are experts at building, restoring, securing, and maintaining mobile-first WordPress websites and e-commerce stores.

-Here at PixoLabo, we offer a full range of WordPress consulting and design services for businesses and product brands, including custom web design and development, e-commerce solutions, search engine optimization, brand design, and WordPress optimization.
+Here at PixoLabo, we offer a full range of WordPress consulting and design services for businesses and product brands, including custom web design and development, e-commerce solutions, search engine optimization, and WordPress optimization.

 And if you are still not sure if your WordPress website was compromised, don’t worry!
 Simply reach out and contact us.
-Our expert team will listen to you, answer your questions, and determine if your website suffered a malicious breach or attack, and restore and secure it for you.
+Our expert team will listen to you, answer your questions, determine if your website suffered a malicious breach or attack, and restore and secure it for you.
 That is one of our specialties, after all!

 Did Your WordPress Website Get Hacked?